Lucius Calpurnius Piso Frugi Licinianus: Life

 Otho had expected to be chosen.
 He was shocked and disappointed to hear about Galba's choice, Otho then decided to assassinate both men to become emperor.
 On January 15, Galba was hacked to death in the street by scores of soldiers.
 Vinius was also killed, despite shouting out that Otho had not ordered his death.
 Out of all the imperial bodyguards, only one centurion, Sempronius Densus, dared to stand against the assassins.
 Armed only with a dagger, he single-handedly confronted a large body of fully armed men and, by denouncing their mutiny and fighting them to the death, he bought Licinianus time to escape.
 Licinianus fled and hid in the temple of the Vestal Virgins.

 There he should have been safe, but the assassins were in no mood to respect the sanctuary of the temple.
 He was discovered by two soldiers, Statius Murcus of the Praetorian Guard and Sulpicius Florus, a British auxiliary who had just been granted Roman citizenship by Galba.
 They dragged him outside and killed him.
 He was thirty-one years old.

 Tacitus states that Otho 'studied the victim's severed head with peculiar malevolence, as if his eyes could never drink their fill'.
 Licinianus’ death was not enough; Otho also had Cornelius Laco killed.

 One hundred and twenty people tried to claim the credit for killing Galba and Licinianus, expecting to be rewarded, and to this end a list was made of their names.
 However, when Otho was deposed by Vitellius the new emperor found the list and ordered them all executed.

 Licinianus had married Verania Gemina, who came from a family of consular rank.
 Otho had afterwards surrendered Licinianus’ head to Verania, who had given Otho a large sum of money for it.
 Verania had buried Licinianus' head together with his body in a tomb located on the Via Salaria.
 It appears that Verania and Licinianus had no children.
+According to Tacitus Licinianus' will was respected because of his relative poverty.